Akuli/python-tutorial/basics/docstrings.md

 ```

 That sucked!
 We have no idea about what it does based on this.
 All we
-know is that it takes a `thing` argument.
+know is that it takes a `stuff` argument.

 This is when documentation strings or docstrings come in.
 All we need to
 do is to add a string to the beginning of our function and it will show